staceyjf/PostCheck-API-Flask/README.md

 3. **CORS:** Despite adding Flask-CORS to handle Cross-Origin Resource Sharing, additional configuration was necessary to bypass the default security restrictions for cross-origin requests.

-## In the Pipeline

-1. **Docker-Compose Setup:** Utilize Docker-compose to establish a development environment comprising of a Flask backend and a MySQL database service, streamlining the setup process and ensuring consistency across development environments.

-2. **Deployment to Azure Container Instances:** Deploy via Azure Container Instances, leveraging their managed container service.

 ## To-Dos

 1. **Testing:** Implement unit testing with pyTest.